AISHWARYAAU/NEWS_FEED_ANDROID_APP/README.md

 ## Project Overview

-The News Feed App is a part of the Android Basics Nanodegree program at Udacity, aiming to create a dynamic and user-friendly application that provides users with regularly updated news from the internet based on specific topics, persons, or locations of interest.
+The News Feed App is a part of the Android Application, aiming to create a dynamic and user-friendly application that provides users with regularly updated news from the internet based on specific topics, persons, or locations of interest.
 For this project, we utilize the Guardian API, a well-maintained API that returns news information in JSON format.

 ### API Key Note